htmldbjs/htmldbjs/docs/methods/canWriteTable.md

 #### Returns

-This method returns the modified string.
+This method returns `true` if at least one record inserted or updated within the given `tableElement`.
+Otherwise returns `false`.